vedtopkar/personalsite/content/_index.md

 type: "single"
 ---

-I'm Ved Topkar, a fourth year MD/PhD student at Stanford Medical School interested in RNA biology, entrepreneurship, and computer science education.
+I'm Ved Topkar, a fifth year MD/PhD student at Stanford Medical School interested in RNA biology, entrepreneurship, and computer science education.

 Currently, I work as a Biophysics PhD student in the Das Lab.
 A summary of my current and previous research experiences can be found at the research and publications pages.